kimutai99/Heart--Disease-Prediction/README.md

 # Instructions to Run the Project
 1. Prerequisites
-Python 3.12.5 (or compatible version)
+- Python 3.12.5 (or compatible version)
-Pipenv installed (pip install pipenv)
+- Pipenv installed (pip install pipenv)
-Required libraries listed in requirements.txt.
+- Required libraries listed in requirements.txt.
 2. Clone the Repository
-bash
-Copy code
-git clone <repository-url>
+- git clone <repository-url>
-cd <repository-folder>
+- cd <repository-folder>
-3. Set Up the Virtual Environment with Pipenv bash
+3. Set Up the Virtual Environment with Pipenv
-Copy code
-pipenv install --dev
+- pipenv install --dev
-pipenv shell
+- pipenv shell
 4. Run the Project
 (a) Train the Model
-bash
-Copy code
 python train.py
 (b) Test the Model
-bash
-Copy code

 python predict.py
 (c) Run the API (Optional)
-bash
-Copy code

 python app.py
 Access the API at http://127.0.0.1:8000.

 5. Explore Results
-Analysis and visualizations are in the notebooks/EDA/ folder.
+- Analysis and visualizations are in the notebooks/EDA/.
-Performance metrics are saved in the results/Model_Training/ folder.
+ - Performance metrics are saved in the results/Model_Training/.